ReptilePvP/NCIR-LVGL/README.md

 - Check EEPROM addresses for settings conflicts
 - Verify I2C communication if sensor issues occur

+## License

+This project is open source and available under the MIT License.

 ## Acknowledgments

 - M5Stack for the excellent hardware platform
 - LVGL team for the graphics library
 - Contributors and testers

+## Version History

+See [CHANGELOG.md](CHANGELOG.md) for a detailed history of changes.

+## Support

+For issues, questions, or contributions, please:
+1. Check existing issues in the repository
+2. Create a new issue with a detailed description
+3. Include your hardware configuration and Arduino IDE version